winitzki/scall/tutorial/programming_dhall.md

 Because the concepts of $M$-filterable functors and contrafunctors become trivial when `M = Id`, we will assume that `M` is not the identity monad.

 Let us  explore some combinators that create new $M$-filterable functors and contrafunctors.
+We will not be concerned with formulating and checking the required laws.
+It is proved in "The Science of Functional Programming" that the combinators respect the required laws of $M$-filterable functors and contrafunctors.

 #### Constant (contra)functors